 The UU Innovation seminar series Take Off

 To the UU Innovation seminar series Take Off, we are welcoming all PhD students, postdocs and researchers at Uppsala University who are interested in learning more about research impact beyond academia.
-Have breakfast with us and at the same time build your skills to improve impact!

 Breakfast and useful contacts included